xeon123/KCNA-notes/4 Kubernetes Fundamentals.md

   - The selector helps the ReplicaSet identify pods that were created before the ReplicaSet.
 - In which Kubernetes namespace are the resources created that should be made available to all users?
   - kube-public
+- In a service mesh architecture, what is the role of the control plane?
+	- It manages all the traffic into and out of services via proxies.
+- In a service mesh architecture, how do the proxies communicate with each other?
+	- Through the data plane
+- Which component in Istio is responsible for delivering configuration secrets to the Envoy proxies?
+	- Istio agent
+- How can different applications in a Kubernetes cluster communicate with each other?
+	- Through services
+- Which of the following is NOT a main topic covered by service discovery in a service mesh?
+	- Traffic Encryption
+- In Kubernetes, which component serves as the default Domain Name System (DNS) solution for service discovery and name resolution within the cluster?
+	- CoreDNS

 > #flashcards